lordarthurj/papers/journal.md

 West Africa

 # Introduction
-Arturo in course this morning, please not interrupt, he will be busy all day
+Joe Arturo 2004, in course this morning, please not interrupt, he will be busy all day